RachelRVasquez/rachievee-2025/readme.md

 ### Things in the works

-- Projects list for the "Projects" page
+- Projects list for the "Projects" page [Complete]
+- Reduce movement button
 - Scroll to top button
 - Light and dark mode toggle
 - Light and dark mode color schemes from the WP editor